digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage.rst

 .. enterprise-only::

-Canton can use a KMS to `protect Canton's private keys at rest`.
+Canton can use a KMS to `protect Canton's private keys at rest`:

 #.
-Store Canton's private keys in a node's database in an encrypted form;
+Store Canton's private keys in a node's database in an encrypted form
 #.
-Upon startup the KMS decrypts these keys for use by Canton.
+Upon startup, the KMS decrypts these keys for use by Canton.

 The unencrypted keys are stored in memory so this approach increases security without impacting performance.
 This is a common approach used by KMS vendors; using a symmetric encryption key, called the `wrapper key`, to encrypt and